Nelson-Gon/usdandbr/README.md

                 sort_by = "id",max_items = 50,
                 offset = 12,format = "json")

+head(res3$list$item)

+offset  id              name
+1      0 710          Daidzein
+2      1 711         Genistein
+3      2 712         Glycitein
+4      3 713 Total isoflavones
+5      4 714       Biochanin A
+6      5 715      Formononetin

 ```

 The above will allow us to obtain a list of speciality nutrients(`ns`) sorted by id.
+The above result is also useful if one would like to quickly get Nutrient IDs if they are not available in the data sets via `get_nutrient_id`.

 Depending on the format requested, the results can then be further processed as follows:

 ```
 usdar::pretty_xml(res2,tag="name")